mjameer/LibertyMigrationSteps/README.md

 ### LibertyMigrationSteps

-If you are planning to migrate to Liberty, then following are its steps
+If you are planning to migrate to Liberty, then the following are its steps

-1. Mavenize the application, test it end to end if its working in existing WAS.
+1. Mavenize the application, and test it end to end if it's working in existing WAS.

    ![image](https://github.com/mjameer/LibertyMigrationSteps/assets/11364104/1a834e0f-a87d-49e1-a72e-7848fc1b9eef)